Your shaft and inspection opening may be located in your front or back yard.

 Problems in the sewerage system generally occur within the pipes, stopping the flow of sewage away from your home.

-If you are experiencing problems with your sewer such as gurgling noises, sinks and toilets are slow to drain or effluent is overflowing from your internal or external gully, please follow the steps below and then contact us if required.
+If you are experiencing problems with your sewer system such as gurgling noises, sinks and toilets are slow to drain or effluent is overflowing from your internal floor wastes (in your bathroom/toilet or laundry area) or from your external gully, please follow the steps below and then contact us if required.

-- Locate your sewer shaft.
 This is a pipe that leads to the sewer main.
 It should be flush to the ground and the lid is approximately the size of a bread and butter plate.
-This will be located in either your front or back yard.
+This will be located in either your front or back yard usually at the lowest point of the block.

-- Is the sewer shaft full or overflowing?
+You may need to unscrew or lift the lid of the shaft to check.
+If you feel any pressure when you are trying to unscrew or remove the lid, stop immediately.
 If your shaft is full or overflowing please contact us.
-You may need to unscrew or lift the lid of the shaft to check.
-If you feel any pressure when you are trying to unscrew or remove the lid, stop immediately and do not attempt to lift or remove the lid any further.

-- If the sewer shaft is clear and your internal drains are still blocked you will need to contact a licensed plumber to attend.
+If the sewer shaft is clear and your internal drains are still blocked or slow to drain, it may be likely that there is a blockage within your privately owned internal house drainage system.

 If the blockage is suspected to be within our wastewater system, your licensed plumber should contact, or ask you to contact us.
 We will then attend to carry out the appropriate work.